uclcrypto/spook-masked-hardware/README.md

 **Raw data**

 This is the basic command type, representing the raw data sent to the core.
-In that case, the 32 bits are useful bits of the data, the latter being encoded as a sequence of 32-bit words.
+In this case, the 32 bits in the vector represent data bits.<!--, the latter being encoded as a sequence of 32-bit words.-->

 ### Commands Flows

-The raw data are sent in segments.
+Raw data are sent in segments.
 A segment is the concatenation of a header and some raw data commands.
 A segment is said to be filled when the amount of data bytes he contains is a multiple of 4.
 In other case, the segment is said to be unfilled.
 Data related to a same `dtype` can be splitted in multiple segments as long as these are sent sequentially and that the only unfilled segment is the last one.
-The next examples show valid commands streams for the same associated data vector.
+Next examples show valid commands streams for the same associated data vector.
 The notation B<sub>*i*</sub> refers to the byte of index *i*, B<sub>0</sub> being the less significant byte: